isgsa/isgsa.github.io/index.md

 Welcome to the ISGSA website!

-This space is for current graduate students to share information and resources.
+This space is for current graduate students in Information Science at Cornell University to share information and resources.

 <br><br>